 Their menu changes daily depending on the fresh foods available, the mood of the chef and the season.
 If you are up to wandering the back roads this should be on your itinerary.
 It's quiet, relaxing and special for a romantic tête–à–tête.

 9. Lo Spela

-The atmosphere is relaxed, casual and just the kind of place to go if you wanted to see how the locals live, eat and party.
+The atmosphere is relaxed, casual and just the kind of place to go if you wanted to see how the locals, especially those who live close to Impruneta, eat and party.